 It represents who I AM on many levels.

-The Gypsy Priestess is my chosen name.
+The Gypsy Priestess is my chosen name, and has been since 2003.

-my soul song, and my true essence.
+Through its use, I claim my power, my soul song and my true essence.

 I am a High Priestess of the Goddess Inanna.